ahmedmusawir/ghl-webhooks-react-ts/README.md

-# React Helpers w/ Typescript, React Query, React Router 6x and Zustand - 2023
+# GHL Contact Insert & Update w/ Webhook - 2023

 A new version of CRA starter kit with Tailwind and TypeScript - experimental React Starter with Tailwind &amp; React Router Dom 6x & Daisy UI